samyeule/minecraft-launcher-skin-extractor/README.md

 \
 If you're on Linux and would like to contribute, then please open an issue containing what distro you're using, how you installed the game (AUR, .deb, snap, etc.), and where your Minecraft installation folder is located.

-This script contains modified code from helensy's [base64-to-image package](https://github.com/helensy/base64-to-image).
+This script uses modified code from helensy's [base64-to-image package](https://github.com/helensy/base64-to-image).